So I’m just going to say it, the Twin Falls Circuit in Springbrook National Park might just be the most spectacular short hike on the Gold Coast!

 Walking the Twin Falls Circuit

-In one spot we found a moderate sized carpet python soaking up the winter sun, he was obviously quite lethargic in the cooler climate as although he was aware of people he wasn’t interested in moving off of his patch of sunshine.
+In one spot we found a good-sized carpet python soaking up the winter sun, he was obviously quite lethargic in the cooler climate as although he was aware of people he wasn’t interested in moving off of his patch of sunshine.
 It looked like a child hiding, he’d tucked his head under a pile of fallen branches and had left the rest in plain sight and warmth.
-He was the only snake we saw through out the walk and there was a surprising lack of lizards too, the area is a good spot for seeing land mullet but we weren’t lucky enough to see them this time.

 The falls of the Twin Falls Circuit

-Given the name of the circuit we’d hoped to see a good set of rainforest falls with at least some flow happening despite it being a bit dry lately.
-We hadn’t expected to see four sets of waterfalls in just 4 kms.
+Given the name of the circuit, we’d hoped to see a good set of rainforest falls with at least some flow happening despite it being a bit dry lately.
+We hadn’t expected to see four sets of waterfalls in just 4 km.

 Unsurprisingly named for the two distinct curtains of water than fall from the cliff the twin falls land in a beautiful pool that in the warmer weather I’m certain would make a very nice swimming hole.
 You have the option to take the dry path in front of the falls or walk around behind them.
 Who can resist walking behind a waterfall.
 While there was a little spray last week you didn’t get significantly wet at these ones although I’m sure you could if you came after some summer rains.

 This is definitely where you sort the tourists from the locals, it’s July, the middle of winter, admittedly it’s 24 degrees celsius on the Coast but there were people swimming!